LukeWood/keras-genetic/README.md

 unique to the  breeder, but as a general rule some attributes of the parent are preserved while some new attributes are randomly sampled.

-For most users, the `TwoParentMutationBreeder` is sufficiently effective.
+For most users, the `MutationBreeder` is sufficiently effective.

 ### search()